databrickslabs/migrate/README.md

                         ACLs.
 Single database name supported --iam IAM             IAM Instance Profile to export metastore entires --skip-failed         Skip retries for any failed hive metastore exports.
+  --skip-large-nb       Skip notebooks that exceed the size limit of 10485760 instead
+                        of failing
   --mounts              Log all mount points.
   --azure               Run on Azure.
 (Default is AWS) --profile PROFILE     Profile to parse the credentials